Little Voices (film)

 Little Voices is a 2011 short student film that was directed and written by Christopher McFall.
-The film was released on 23 March 2011 and stars David Bower as a deaf man struggling to cope with losing his partner.
+The film was released on 23 March 2011 and stars David Bower as a deaf man struggling to cope with the loss of his partner.
 Filming took place during August 2010.

 Synopsis

 Quint (David Bower) is a deaf-mute who has recently lost the love of his life.
 The death sends Quint reeling and he finds himself incapable of coping with this reality.
 The film spans a day in Quint's life and shows his obsession with typography, as he imagines people speaking in subtitles.